ethereum-oasis-op/baseline/messenger/README.md

 ## Integration

-## API Testing
+## API, Unit Testing

-Requires running `docker-compose up` to build the services needed to test the REST API.
+Requires running `docker-compose up` to build the services needed to run unit tests and test the REST API.

 To run the tests execute `npm test`

-## Unit Testing